mazzz1y/iptv-gateway/docs/config/cache.md

 # Cache

-The cache block configures the caching system for IPTV streams and metadata.
+The cache block configures the caching layer for IPTV streams and metadata.
+It handles file downloads and caching logic.

 ## Key Concepts